 This approach, while detailed, will never be entirely comprehensive and some projects will likely be missing, especially from non-traditional partners.
 However, we are confident that this approach has produced the most complete picture of non-traditional development partner activities to date.

-The OECD policy marker system provides an indication of the degree of mainstreaming a policy goal receives within an ODF project.
-A modified version of the OECD’s marker system for climate has been applied to all projects in the Aid Map dataset, sorting projects into three categories: ‘principal’, where climate change mitigation or adaptation is explicitly stated as fundamental to the project; ‘significant’, where climate change mitigation or adaptation is explicitly stated but not fundamental; and ‘not climate-related’, where climate change mitigation or adaptation is not targeted in any significant way.
-The Aid Map team has taken at face value the climate relevance marking given to projects by those development partners who self-report using the OECD system.
-For those partners who do not report, each project has been allocated a rating based on relevant criteria such as partner information, Sustainable Development Goal indicators, and OECD sub-sectors.
+A modified version of the OECD’s marker system has been applied to all projects in the Aid Map dataset, sorting projects into three categories: “principal”, where the policy goal (climate, gender, or disability) is explicitly stated as fundamental to the project; “significant”, where the policy goal is explicitly stated but not fundamental; and “not climate/gender/disability-related”, where the policy goal is not targeted in any significant way.
+The Aid Map team has taken at face value the marking given to projects by those development partners who self-report using the OECD system.
+For those partners who do not report, each project has been allocated a rating based on relevant criteria such as partner information, project descriptions, Sustainable Development Goal indicators, and OECD sub-sectors.

 Data caveats